Masoud-z/Masoud-z/README.md

 ___

 <h3 id="badges" align="center" >
   Fortunatly I got hired soon after I started learning.
 Since all the code I've written for the company has been private, my Github account makes it look like I didn’t code at all.
-But I have been busy writing code almost every day for a year.
+But I have been busy writing code almost every day for more than two years.

  </h3>